han-11/webAppProject/README.md

 3.After clicked flight id in flights list by admin, assumption was to set a new webpage for the information of each flight.
 But I managed to integreted  flights list and flight info in one html file, by implementing the {% if flight_info %} method.

-4. By using the POST method, passing passenger id and flight id in route, I managed to using the route to edit passenger's information , check passenger's details, and making flights for the passenger.
+4. By using the GET method, passing passenger id and flight id in route, I managed to using the route to edit passenger's information , check passenger's details, and making flights for the passenger.

 5. Instead of create html files for the function of adding passenger, editing passenger's details, adding flights, and editing flight's information, I managed to integrate a bootstrap modal plugin to the webpage for flask form submission.